adrienpayong/Fruit-detection-using-YOLOv5/README.md

 minutes.
 [Explore that dataset here!](https://storage.googleapis.com/openimages/web/index.html)

  #### b.
 Creating your dataset and then labelling it manually
-We will create a dataset manually by collecting images from google image scraper or manually clicking them and then marking them using an image annotation tool.
+We can create a dataset manually by collecting images from google image scraper or manually clicking them and then marking them using an image annotation tool.